-Looking to help the 6.5 million Syrian Refugees?
-Go to ….
-UNICEF’s donation page and contribute to humanitarian relief efforts today.
+Want to help the 6.5 million Syrian Refugees?
+Check out UNICEF’s donation page today.

-What Syria’s going through today, is one of the bloodiest civil insurgencies in Middle Eastern history.
+What Syria’s going through today, is one of the bloodiest civil wars in Middle Eastern history.

-Meanwhile, the western world has become increasingly disturbed by both sides of the equation and one aspect simply cannot be ignored…..
-Today, as I write this article….
-6.5 million refugees have left Syria, in hopes of fleeing the violence.
+Meanwhile, the western world has become increasingly disturbed by both sides of the equation.
+However, one aspect simply cannot be ignored…..
+Today as I write this sentence….
+6.5 million Syrian refugees have escaped the violence in Syria, with no where to call home.

 Les questions de l’immigration et de l’Islam sont clairement posées.
 Elles doivent être posées calmement en associant tout le monde.

 — Nicolas Sarkozy (@NicolasSarkozy) January 12, 2015

 The issue of immigration itself, is very polarizing abroad, particularly in countries like France.
 This is especially true in nations with a great deal of heritage and historical identity.

 So, will an influx of immigrants from other nations, one day wash out European culture altogether?
 Many who disagree, may view this philosophy as ultra nationalist and neo-conservative…..
 These are also very scary ideals, in an ever changing world.